LPGA loses a major as Evian Championship in France canceled - WHIZ News

 In the revised schedule brought on by the pandemic, it was to be the first of three European events, preceding the Ladies Scottish Open and the Women’s British Open.
 Those two events remain on the schedule.

 The ANA Inspiration in California, originally scheduled for the first week in April, has been moved to Sept.
 10-13.
 The Women’s PGA Championship outside Philadelphia is scheduled for Oct.
 8-11.
 The U.S. Women’s Open is Dec.
-10-13 in Houston, three weeks after the LPGA Tour season concludes with the CME Group Tour Championship in Florida.
+10-13 in Houston, with the season concluding the following week at the CME Group Tour Championship in Florida.

-That means the LPGA will have no more than three majors in its season.

 The PGA Tour will have only one major in its season, with the British Open having been canceled, the U.S. Open moving from June to September and the Masters going from April to November.

-Note: This story has been corrected to show that the LPGA Tour season ends after, not before, the U.S. Women’s Open.